manniwood/cl4pg/README.md

 Cl4pg's `insert` method names and signatures follow the same conventions as `select`:

-- If the method is named `insert`, the SQL is assumed to be right in the string, whereas if the method is named `insertF`, the SQL is assumed to be a file in the classpath with that name.
+- If the method is named `insert`, the SQL is assumed to be right in the string, whereas if the method is named `insert_`, the SQL is assumed to be a file in the classpath with that name.

 - If the String comes first in the `insert` method, it is assumed that variadic args come next.
 If an Object is first, followed by a String, the Object is a bean whose getters will be used to